-Source Protection Plan Policies and Addressing Significant Risks
+1. Source Protection Plan Policies and Addressing Significant Risks

-The Kettle Creek Source Protection Plan came into effect in 2015.
-A lot has been accomplished since that time.
-As of 2022, 100% of the legally-binding policies that address significant drinking water threat activities have been implemented or are in the process of being implemented.
+The original Kettle Creek Source Protection Plan came into effect in 2015.
+All of the legally-binding policies that address significant drinking water threats (100 percent) in the original Plan were implemented or were in progress.